 This is not the way policy development is supposed to occur.
 A clear understanding of our social values, as well as the environmental, social and economic functional complexity and interrelationships is required, together with the factors that are likely to impact on our future.
 Following that is the development of clear goals (outcomes), a policy framework (resilience to uncertainty), then a number of nested strategies (landscape land & water, social capital, economic focus and infrastructure) that will allow us to achieve our goals within our known constraints and unknown uncertainties.

 You can’t do that in one building.
 You certainly can’t do that within a hierarchical system where no one is permitted to think or dialogue except the top dog, whatever their motivations.
-You need to foster dialogue, thought and goal-focused expression (oh how those have been beaten to death in the hierarchies imposed on the public sector reforms since 1988), you need to embrace the communities that know particular issues, and go in asking questions, not providing answers, even ‘draft’ answers.
+You need to foster dialogue, thought and goal-focused expression (oh how those have been beaten to death in the hierarchies imposed on the public sector reforms since 1988), you need to embrace the communities that know particular issues in particular place, and go in asking questions, not providing answers, even ‘draft’ answers.
 Because the answers are out there.
 That is the model for policy development within a democracy.
 The alternative quickly degrades into a form of authoritarianism.

-With the suppression of dialogue within our public sector organisations, it was ironic that the ones that closed down the internal dialogue then claimed that the opponents to Hawke’s Bay’s Ruataniwha dam provide no alternatives to the problems of drought and regional prosperity.
+With the suppression of dialogue within our public sector organisations, it was ironic that the ones that closed down the internal dialogue then claimed that the opponents to Hawke’s Bay’s Ruataniwha dam provide “no alternatives” to the problems of drought and regional prosperity.
 This is untrue.
 The options have always been there, and they have been argued both within the Regional Council in the past (when discussion was permitted) and in more public arenas.
 But someone is not asking, and no one is listening.

 Here are some alternatives.
 First, rebuild our on-farm landscape water and other environmental functions (which are synergistic across land, community and economy).
 That involves both retention within soil, and within farm wetland and pond systems.
 It involves embracing systems thinking and agro-ecological ideas as argued by the UN’s Olivier de Schutter, the paradigm shift in landscape thinking.

 Secondly, community-led local-scale storage systems that are not designed with a corporate seller delivering water to a corporate user without concern for the either the environment or the community.
 Opuha is one example of a community-led local-scale model, but there are many highly localised water harvesting systems in use around the world.
 And before they are dismissed as irrelevant to the modern world, look into the first principles involved and see that they represent an opportunity to shift away from the factory view of land and people.